"Truth must necessarily be stranger than fiction,

 Many of these creatures possess vivid hues of reds, oranges, yellows, blacks, greens, and blues.
 These aposematic patterns, as with some millipedes, insects, snakes, and other animals, serve to identify their owners as dangerous animals.

-One of the several giant centipedes of the Caribbean: the Puerto Rican Scolopendra angulata.
+One of the several giant centipedes of the West Indies: the Caribbean Scolopendra alternans.

 First photograph: Maricao State Forest, western Puerto Rico.